pypa/pipx/README.md

 ## Overview: What is `pipx`?

 pipx is a tool to help you install and run end-user applications written in Python.
 It's roughly similar to macOS's `brew`, JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b), and Linux's `apt`.

 It's closely related to `pip`.
-In fact, it uses pip, but is focused installing and managing packages that have entry points.
-For library installation you should use pip, not pipx.
-But for application installation, consider pipx.
+In fact, it uses `pip`, but is focused installing and managing packages that can be run from the command line directly as applications. `pip` is a general-purpose package installer for both libraries and apps with no environment isolation.
+For library installation you should use pip (or a similar tool), not `pipx`.
+But for application installation, consider `pipx` since it adds a layer of isolation on top of pip specifically for command-line tools.

-pipx does not ship with pip, but installing it is often an important part of bootstrapping your system.
+`pipx` does not ship with `pip`, but installing it is often an important part of bootstrapping your system.

 ### Where Does `pipx` Install Apps From?